 III.
-Command responsibility triggered by the act of private military security companies or contractors raised more particularly with regard to private military security companies or contractors as they are an increasing phenomenon on the battlefield and perform functions which have a quasi-military role.
+Command responsibility triggered by the act of private military security companies or contractors

+A question which is currently evolving is whether or not conduct by someone who can be perceived as an agent or someone under the effective command and control or authority and control of a commander might trigger the issue of command responsibility.
+This question is raised more particularly with regard to private military security companies or contractors as they are an increasing phenomenon on the battlefield and perform functions which have a quasi-military role.
 It is, I would argue, conceivable that depending upon the nature of the activities they conducted and which may give rise to a breach under Humanitarian Law, they could in fact trigger the accountability of a commander for whom they were working.
 The terms of the contract would obviously be relevant as would the nature of their proximity to that particular commander and his unit in a theatre of operations.